iCode13/python-challenge/README.md

 * The total number of votes cast --
 The 'len' function is applied to the list to calculate the total number of votes cast.

-* A complete list of candidates who received votes,
-* The percentage of votes each candidate won,
-* The total number of votes each candidate won --
+* A complete list of candidates who received votes, the percentage of votes each candidate won, the total number of votes each candidate won --
 The list is traversed, and a new dictionary is created with all unique candidate names, their respective total votes and percentages.

 * The winner of the election based on popular vote --